corneliusmunz/legoino/doc/MIGRATION.md

 |`setMotorAbsolutePosition` |`setAbsoluteMotorPosition`|
 |`setMotorEncoderPosition` |`setAbsoluteMotorEncoderPosition`|

-The Tacho Motor commands has now 2 additional parameters to control the maximum Power and the Braking behaviour.
+The Tacho Motor commands now have 2 additional parameters to control the maximum Power and the Braking behaviour.
 Both parameters are added at the end of the functions and have default parameters so the call of the "old" parameter set should not lead to an error.

 `maxPower` default value = 100, range = 0..100